War-rack/House-price-prediction-model/README.md

 The model's performance is evaluated using Mean Squared Error (MSE) to determine the accuracy of predictions.

 ## 👨‍💻 About the Developer
-This project was developed as part of an effort to apply machine learning techniques to real-world problems.
+This project was developed by Pranaya as part of an effort to apply machine learning techniques to real-world problems.
 Contributions and suggestions are welcome!

 ## 🤝 Contributing
 Feel free to contribute to this project by improving the models or adding new techniques.